cchando/JQuantumAlgebra/README.md

 # JQuantumAlgebra

-The goal is to build the most terse quantum algebra library that nobody asked for.
+The most terse quantum algebra library that nobody asked for.

 ## Creating States
 - K x creates state |x>, where x is a space-separated binary string